imaoca/robust/faq.md

 # Frequently Asked Questions

-## Where will be the payload corrupted at?
+## Where will the payload be corrupted at?

-It will be corrupted in physical layer.
-As its written on [challenger.md](./challenger.md), Jamming Machine will inject an electric shock directly to the LAN cable when its activated.
+It will be corrupted in the physical layer.
+As written in [challenger.md](./challenger.md), the Jamming Machine will directly inject electrical noise into the LAN cable when it is activated.

 ## Can we apply compression / encoding to the given data?

-No. Any compressions, changing formats, encoding, etc... against the data is **NOT ALLOWED**.
+No. Any compressions, changing formats, encoding, etc... of the data is **NOT ALLOWED**.
-(Except the case that data size is same, or being bigger when its transmitted.)
+(Except in cases where data size is the same, or being bigger when it is transmitted.)
-Purpose of this challenge is to "Design Robust Protocol that can communicate data even its connection is unstable.".
+The purpose of this challenge is to "Design a Robust Protocol that can communicate data even when its connection is unstable".
-Please understand that allowing them will change the goal and meaning of this lecture.
+Please understand that allowing them will change the goal and meaning of this challenge.

-## Can we use external libraries to help for certain parts of the protocol?
+## Can we use external libraries to help with certain parts of the protocol?

 Yes!!
-Any external libraries are allowed to use!!
+You are allowed to use any external libraries!!
-(Just be careful about license, if you are making your program available on the place such as GitHub after the competition.)
+(Just be careful about licensing issues, especially if you are making your program publicly available in places such as GitHub after the competition.)

-## Do you plan to support new programming language to implement a protocol?
+## Do you plan to support new programming languages to implement a protocol?

-If there are requests from multiple teams, we may consider adding new language.
+If there are requests from multiple teams, we may consider adding new languages.